 Retinal Swelling

-Retinal swelling is another rare side effect of cataract surgery that can postpone vision improvement.
-It’s more common in patients who have an inflammatory eye disease, diabetes, or a history of retinal issues.
-If retinal swelling happens, extended use of eye drops or additional procedures may be necessary to help your eyes recover.
+Retinal swelling is another rare side effect of cataract procedures that can postpone vision improvement.
+It’s more common in patients with an inflammatory eye disease, diabetes, or a history of retinal issues.
+If retinal swelling occurs, extended use of eye drops or additional procedures may be necessary to help your eyes recover.

 Lens Dislocation

-If you’re over 50 and notice any of the symptoms described above, it may be time to pay a visit to a surgeon.
-But don’t settle for just any because choosing an inexperienced surgeon brings higher risks.
-To be on the safe side, do your research and choose the best cataract surgeon in Austin, Texas.
+If you’re over 50 and notice any of the symptoms described above, it may be time to pay a visit to a doctor and improve your vision through cataract surgery.
+However, not all surgeons are created equal, and entrusting your eyes to someone inexperienced can pose unnecessary risks.
+To be on the safe side, do your research and choose experienced experts for cataract surgery in Austin, Texas, for peace of mind.

-Texan Eye has 25 optometrists and ophthalmologists in Central Austin.
-Some of our eye surgeons are recognized internationally as leaders in the field of cataract and refractive surgery, and all of our physicians have received advanced training.
-So, if you’re considering cataract surgery in Austin, why not visit the eye surgeons that other doctors choose for their vision care?
+Texan Eye, our Central Austin-based cataract surgery center, has a team of 25 optometrists and ophthalmologists.
+Many of our surgical experts are recognized internationally as leaders in cataract and refractive surgery, while all of our physicians have received advanced training to ensure you’re in the safest hands.

 FAQ